Healthy Homes Assessment Poukawa

 Poukawa Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Poukawa and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required for all Poukawa and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records of their conformance with each Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records to demonstrate the conformance to any Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.

-• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Property managers and private landlords are required to make sure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes